-Immediately south of town lies the 6,800-acre Cloverdale Coastal Ranches (Cloverdale), which POST protected from being developed into luxury estates through a series of transactions starting in 1997.
+Immediately south of town lies the 6,800-acre Cloverdale Ranch (Cloverdale), which POST protected from being developed into luxury estates through a series of transactions starting in 1997.
 If Cloverdale hadn’t been protected, Pescadero would look a whole lot different.
 Thankfully, this landscape will forever have expansive grassland, farms and wildlife habitat instead of looking like Orange County.
 I’ve helped manage this ranch since 2014 and the activities I’ve highlighted for you below are centered, much like my life here in Pescadero, around this stunning landscape.

 Here are my best tips — the inside scoop — for your next visit out:

 Come for the fall colors, migratory birds, whales and seasonal abundance and stay for the charming shops, good coffee, tacos and more.

 As much as I love the quaint shops of town and the chance to run into friends, it’s the natural setting of this community that keeps me here.
 This time of year, the ever-present fog bank begins to loosen its grip so it’s especially scenic.
 Even standing in the center of town, you’ll enjoy a 360-degree view of working ranches, farms and open spaces.
 We’re a community that is still very much connected to the land, and we like to keep it that way.